sphynkx/korneslov/README.md

 ```
 curl -x socks5h://proxyuser:********@EXT_IP_OF_PROXY_SERVER:1080 https://api.ipify.org
 ```
-If response is EXT_IP_OF_PROXY_SERVER then everything is OK.
+If response is same as `EXT_IP_OF_PROXY_SERVER` then everything is OK.

 Set variable `ALL_PROXY` in the `.env` with proxy parameters.

 ## Admin panel
 Optional but useful.
-Go to [rootster repositoy](https://github.com/sphynkx/rootster) and follow instructions.
+Go to [rootster repository](https://github.com/sphynkx/rootster) and follow instructions.
 Set the same DB settings as for bot.

 # Usage